sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 In this exercise, you will learn how to create professional customer email replies using Copilot, either through pre-defined categories or custom prompts, and refine the draft before sending.

 ### Task 2: Create an email reply using pre-defined categories

+In this task, you will learn how to use Copilot’s pre-defined reply categories to generate email drafts quickly and tailor them before sending.

 1. Open a customer email and select **Reply (1)**.